White-tailed mole

 The white-tailed mole (Parascaptor leucura) is a species of mammal in the family Talpidae.
 It is found in Bangladesh, China, India, and Myanmar.
+This species are endemic to East Asia and exhibit limited distributions.
 It is the only species in the genus Parascaptor.

-Parascaptor species have a looser articulation between the malleus and the ectotympanic bone and a reduced or absent orbicular apophysis.
-They lack a tensor tympani muscle, possess complete bullae, and are extensions of the middle ear cavity that pneumatize the surrounding basicranial bones.
-These species with middle ears are suited for transmission of high frequencies.
+It has a looser articulation between the malleus and the ectotympanic bone and a reduced or absent orbicular apophysis.
+Parascaptor has a hypertrophied malleus, a feature shared with Scaptochirus but not found in any other talpid genera.
+It lacks a tensor tympani muscle, possess complete bullae, and has extensions of the middle ear cavity that pneumatize the surrounding basicranial bones.